espoirMur/my-blog-gastby/source/_posts/2022-04-06-master-options-africans.md

-I have met some students who got scholarships from the Rwandan government if they are Rwandese or the [prestigious Mastercard Scholarship.](https://www.africa.engineering.cmu.edu/impact/mastercard-scholars.html) According to [their website,](https://www.africa.engineering.cmu.edu/admissions/tuition/index.html) the tuition fees can range from 8k to 16k USD per year.
+I have met some students who got scholarships from the Rwandan government if they are Rwandeses or the [prestigious Mastercard Scholarship.](https://www.africa.engineering.cmu.edu/impact/mastercard-scholars.html) According to [their website,](https://www.africa.engineering.cmu.edu/admissions/tuition/index.html) the tuition fees can range from 8k to 16k USD per year.
 If you have a good track of leadership and community-building experience, you can easily find a scholarship that funds your studies at CMU Africa.

 ## [Africa Master of Machine Intelligence](https://aimsammi.org/)